wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 into the scheduler and the barrier, and finally `EndOfPhaseActions()` (defined in zsim.cpp) will be invoked to start the weave phase.
 Recall that `globPhaseCycles` is the global zll clock used by zSim to uniquely specify a time point.
 We first compute the zll cycle of the end of the weave phase as `zinfo->globPhaseCycles + zinfo->phaseLength`, in which `phaseLength` specifies the maximum number of cycles we simulate in the bound and weave phase.
-This
+This value is configrable using the option `sim.phaseLength` in the configuration file.
+Then we call into `zinfo->contentionSim->simulatePhase()` to wake up weave threads, as we will see below.

 ### Weave Phase Thread Pool

+The weave phase implements its own thread pool in contention\_sim.h/cpp.
 The weave phase is not run by application threads.
-Instead, zSim starts `` threads in the background during initialization.
+Instead, zSim starts `numSimThreads` threads in the background during initialization.
+This number of configurable using configuration file option `sim.contentionThreads`.
+Weave phase threads spawns into function `SimThreadTrampoline()`, which assigns each thread an internal ID, `thid`, by atomically incrementing a shared counter, and then calls into `simThreadLoop()` with the ID.
+Function `simThreadLoop()` first blocks all weave phase threads on the thread-local lock variable `wakeLock`.
+These threads will only be unblocked when the weave phase begins during the simulation.